 “Sorry, big guy.
 But you know I can’t resist,” she told Vakarian with a somewhat apologetic smile.
 Vakarian glanced at her briefly before refocusing on work.
 That little glance told her he wanted to steer clear — a hundred feet clear — of this conversation but that he didn’t expect her to stay out of it just to make him more comfortable.
 At that moment, she realized they silently communicated, and often.
 They were officially two-peas-in-a-pod, couldn't-be-tighter partners.
 She felt proud.

-“Well, that part is obvious…Listen, you tell me about the clitoris, and I’ll tell you about turian dicks.
+“Listen, you answer a few questions for me, and I’ll answer some for you.
+Tell you about turian dicks.
 It’ll be a nice little cultural exchange.”

 “What can you teach me about turian dicks that I haven’t already learned from porn vids?”
 Feeling Vakarian’s eyes on her, she stole a glance in his direction to see him giving her an amused look, a browplate subtly raised — she was definitely getting teased for this later, once they were safe from Kryik’s interjections.
 She snuck him a smirk before turning back to Kryik, who was either unaware of their little exchange or chose to ignore it.